 The laboratory mesocosm systems will consist of lake sediment cores placed with overlying lake water.
 The dissolved oxygen (DO) levels in the water columns will be manipulated to create oxic (high DO) and anoxic (low DO) conditions, and the phosphorus release from the sediments to the overlying water will be measured.
 The oxic and anoxic phosphorus release rates will be quantified as the linear change in phosphorus mass in the water column over the respective experimental duration.
 In situ DO, temperature and conductivity profiles will be taken at select locations in the lake during the growing season.
-Water samples for total phosphorus will be collected at the surface and below the stratified layer.
+Water samples for total phosphorus will be collected.
+If the lake is found to be stratified, water samples will be collected at the surface and below the stratified layer.
 The laboratory data and field conditions will be related to evaluate the internal loading potential in the lake.